 First you need to start with your favorite cupcake recipe.
-There are so many good ones out there – here are a few of our favorites:
+There are so many good ones out there.
+Whether they’re from scratch or you took a shortcut and used a box of cake mix, it doesn’t matter.
+Here are a few of our favorite recipes:

 - The Best Lemon Cupcakes